 Standard Injection Molding

-Standard injection molding produces repeatable plastic parts by injecting molten polymer into a hardened mold, ideal for moderate-to-high volumes and consistent geometries.
+Standard injection molding forms high-volume plastic parts by injecting molten resin into a steel or aluminum mold, delivering repeatable dimensions and fast cycle times.

 Overview